chesshacker/chesshacker.github.io/experience/rackspace.md

 ### The Simpler, The Better

-When I started, I was quickly introduced to a wide range of platforms we supported, and learned an even wider range of technologies to support them all!
+When I started, I was quickly introduced to a wide range of platforms we supported, and learned an even wider range of technologies to support them all.
 Our [support hub][support] used [MoonScript][moonscript], [Lua][lua],
 [Lapis][lapis] and [PostgreSQL][postgres].
 Our *Knowledge Center* used [Drupal][drupal], [PHP][php] and [MySQL][mysql].
 Our *Launch Guides* used